imagej/imagej.github.io/pages/Image5D.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:Image\_5D' %}This page
-This page supersedes the [original Image5D page](https://imagej.net/plugins/image5d.html) from the ImageJ 1.x documentation.
+supersedes the [original Image5D page](https://imagej.net/plugins/image5d.html) from the ImageJ 1.x
+documentation.

-{% capture includecontent %} Please consider using the built-in [hyperstacks](https://imagej.net/docs/guide/146-8.html) functionality in ImageJ, since it is newer and more well-integrated than this old Image5D plugin. {% endcapture %}
+{% include sidebox-right content='Please consider using the built-in [hyperstacks](https://imagej.net/docs/guide/146-8.html) functionality in ImageJ, since it is newer and more well-integrated than this old Image5D plugin.' %}

-{% include info-box content=includecontent %}

 ## Installation